orsonteodoro/gcf2/profiles/gaming/README.md

         Keep the best case B grade and worst case C grade.
 If 20%, then the best case is C grade and worst case is D grade.
 Avoid F grade best case and F grade worst case.
 Avoid D grade best case and F grade worst case.

+    [5] Under real world testing the builder row has acceptable performance for some web games.
+Some web games have unstable FPS at 24 FPS and above others are smooth at near 30 FPS.
+Testing done at 1.35 tolerance, UBSAN, KFENCE, KCFI.

   - General kernel configuration policy